Scimago Journal Rank

 2. Manuscript Preparation

-Authors are encouraged to download the Walailak Journal template at wjst.wu.ac.th when preparing their manuscript.
-In the case of traditional submissions, the manuscript should be double-spaced and in Times New Roman, 10 pt with a 3-cm margin around a standard A4 page (WJST Template 2020).
+Authors are encouraged to download the Walailak Journal template at wjst.wu.ac.th (WJST Template) when preparing their manuscript.
+In the case of traditional submissions, the manuscript should be double-spaced and in Times New Roman, 10 pt with a 3-cm margin around a standard A4 page (12 - 18 pages).
 Manuscripts should be arranged as follows:

 - A concise and informative title.